Everything you ever wanted to know about the Costa de Valencia

 Could Valencia be your ideal place to retire?

-If you want to have a permanent residence on this area, you are on the right track, especially if you are looking for a quiet place were to live the rest of your life without worrying much about anything.
+If you want to have a permanent residence in this area, you are on the right track, especially if you are looking for a quiet place were to live the rest of your life without worrying much about anything.

-This way, you will enjoy a life at a slower pace, away from all the stress that big cities can cause, and also save an important amount in your housing.
+This way, you will enjoy life at a slower pace, away from all the stress that big cities can cause, and also save an important amount in your housing.
 Nonetheless, thanks to the well-built transport system, you can get to the Downtown of the city in less than an hour from most places.

 Beach front line of Valencia.

 One of the most relevant expenses you have to consider, though, are the services, normally people from other parts of the world do not realize, but electric power and heating can be very expensive.

 Although electric power can be saved through many methods that we won’t get into, heating can turn out to be a turn-off for a lot of people, since you may have to pay up to 300 euros a month or more to keep yourself warm in the winter.

 Nevertheless, this is heavily depending on the type of heating your property is using, since there are buildings with central heating that cost only a fraction of that, and there is a wide range in between, the most recommended types are, of course, central heating, then comes Butane, you will have to deal with the cylinders, natural gas, and at last electric, which can be the most expensive.